 Additionally, Kali now supports the Android operating system through the Linux Deploy app and the Kali Linux NetHunter ROM.
 It’s a custom Android overlay built on top of the ASOP project and provides a versatile set of Kali features and security tools.

 11. Privacy & Animosity

 Kali is very quiet by design.
 This is one of the primary reasons why security experts use this instead of traditional Linux distributions.
 Standard distributions usually send network packets over the network at a regular interval and may have several unmonitored services running on different ports.
-Thus, they are prone to network scans and loses the animosity craved by both security professionals and malicious users.
+Thus, they are prone to network scans and lose the animosity craved by security professionals and malicious users.

-Experts can also rely on Kali’s advanced encryption methods to keep their machine and data secure.
+Experts can also rely on Kali’s advanced encryption methods to keep their machines and data secure.
 You can even encrypt your bootable Kali OS if you want.
 So overall, Kali is an excellent choice for both security researchers and privacy-concerned users.

 Although most Linux distributions are extremely customizable, Kali takes this to a whole new level.
 It allows us to build personalized systems by changing the source and creating custom ISOs.
 You can choose only to keep the packages required by your job out of the 600 plus available security tools that Kali has to offer.
 We’ve already gone over the desktop environments, which allow users to create personalized user experiences very easily.

-You’ll also have the authority to rebuild source packages, Kali Linux kernels, and preparing custom Kali ARM chroot.
+You’ll also have the authority to rebuild source packages, Kali Linux kernels and preparing custom Kali ARM chroot.
 The Kali website has some excellent documentation to help developers get started with their customization efforts.
 You can also find additional tools and resources for learning advanced modification methods.